Cobbold Gorge – bespoken beauty in the remote Queensland

 This narrow gorge is made of rugged sandstone formations and has 30-meter cliffs that close down at the bottom to just 2 meters in some places.

-The best and only way to admire its beauty is via the organised tour.
+The best and only way to admire its beauty is via the guided tour.
 The tour has to be booked and due to the short season, we recommend doing it in advance.
 If you drive there without booking you may be disappointed.

 But first, you have to get here via some dirt road of the Queensland outback.